“Loud noises make me want to cover my ears and disappear into the ground, it’s borderline painful.

 While autism shares common characteristics, each person’s experience with the condition is unique.
 Some individuals with autism may excel in specific areas, such as mathematics, art, or music, due to their intense focus and attention to detail.

 Early diagnosis and intervention are crucial in helping individuals with autism reach their full potential.
-Kids On The Move offers an Early Intervention program that includes assessments, physical therapy, occupational therapy, and other services for children to help them learn and grow in their first several years of life.
+Kids on the Move (KOTM) offers an Early Intervention program that includes assessments, physical therapy, occupational therapy, and other services for children to help them learn and grow in their first several years of life.
 Therapies and support services can assist in addressing communication, social, and behavioral challenges, allowing individuals with autism to lead fulfilling lives and participate more effectively in their communities.
 With the right support, many individuals with autism can make significant progress and achieve their goals.

 Autism and Sensory Processing Disorder are two distinct but closely related conditions that often coexist, and they share significant connections in their symptoms and characteristics.
 While they are separate diagnoses, the sensory processing difficulties observed in individuals with autism can overlap with those seen in SPD.

 Both autism and SPD are associated with sensory sensitivities.
 Individuals with autism may experience hyper or hypo-sensitivity to various sensory inputs, such as lights, sounds, textures, smells, and touch.
-Similarly, those with SPD have heightened or reduced sensitivity to sensory stimuli, which can lead to overresponsiveness or underresponsiveness to their environment.
+Similarly, those with SPD have heightened or reduced sensitivity to sensory stimuli, which can lead to over responsiveness or under responsiveness to their environment.

 Both conditions can result in sensory overload, where the individual becomes overwhelmed and distressed by an excessive amount of sensory input.
 Sensory overload can lead to anxiety, irritability, or meltdowns in both individuals with autism and those with SPD.